nivertech/atsd-use-cases/Chart Lab Intro/chartlabintro.md

 ###Editor###
 ------------

 By selecting **Editor**, the user is allowed to display their configuration in fullscreen.
-A URL will be applied to the full sized output.
+By appending #fullscreen at the end of the Chart Lab URL you can open the configuration in full-screen mode.
 To revert back to the standard view, click the **Editor** button once more.

 ![Figure 9](Figure9.png)